Previous Page Next Page

 If Case Initiation Cannot Be Completed in 24 Hours

-When the case initiation is unsuccessful within the 24-hour time frame, the APS specialist attempts, within the next two calendar days, at least one more phone contact with all known collaterals who may have current and reliable information and who the specialist has not already successfully contacted.
+Within the next two calendar days, the APS specialist attempts at least one more phone contact with all known collaterals who may have current and reliable information and who the specialist has not already successfully contacted.

 Example: APS receives an intake at 1 p.m. on Thursday.
 Despite exhaustive efforts, the APS specialist cannot reach any collaterals by phone and is not able to see the client in the first 24 hours.
 On Saturday or Sunday, the APS specialist makes one more attempt to contact by phone all known collaterals who were not already successfully contacted.